 All areas within a cleanroom should have similar air changes during each hour to ensure required performance.
 For example, a cleanroom with only one air return or exit, located at the opposite end of the room from the fan and filter, will produce stagnant air spots.
-This type of design causes air to flow almost horizontally across the room to the venting location, in a lineof-sight fashion.
-Areas of inadequate air movement retain higher levels of contamiair pressure produces an outward air movement, preventing the inflow of contaminants and assisting in expelling particles generated by workers and equipment.
+This type of design causes air to flow almost horizontally across the room to the venting location, in a line-of-sight fashion.
+Areas of inadequate air movement retain higher levels of contamination.
+Adding or moving air returns will enable a more vertical and even air flow, improving overall air quality.
+The right balance of filter systems and air returns must be maintained to create positive air pressure inside the cleanroom.
+Positive air pressure produces an outward air movement, preventing the inflow of contaminants and assisting in expelling particles generated by workers and equipment.

 Cleanroom air flow performance can be cost-effectively upgraded by adding fan-filter modules (FFM).
-For example, FFMs cover approximately 5-15% of an ISO 8 Class cleanroom ceiling.
-Upgrading to an ISO 7 cleanroom requires

-15-25% ceiling coverage, and covering 25-40% of the ceiling changes the room to an ISO 6 Class. (see table 2)
+For example, FFMs cover approximately 5-15% of an ISO 8 class cleanroom ceiling.
+Upgrading to an ISO 7 cleanroom requires 15-25% ceiling coverage, and covering 25-40% of the ceiling changes the room to an ISO 6 class (Table 2).